-- Option 1: Use a baseline of crop area and yield and focus on water impact only; estimate potential and actual crop ET from other programs such as EWUAP (a project involving a consultant for ET and crop area estimates); and estimate crop yield using a similar method as AquaCrop, CropWat and ClimWat (FAO) - Option 2: Option 1 but using a more detailed hydrologic-agronomic model (e.g., The Soil Water Atmosphere Plant - SWAP, Van Dam et al., 1997) for selected locations - Option 3: Option 1 plus an economic model to determine crop yield and area based on both water and non-water inputs
+- Option 1: Use a baseline of crop area and yield and focus on water impact only.
+Estimate potential and actual crop ET from other programs such as EWUAP (a project involving a consultant for ET and crop area estimates); and estimate crop yield using a method similar to AquaCrop, CropWat and ClimWat (FAO) - Option 2: Option 1 but using a more detailed hydrologic-agronomic model (e.g., The Soil Water Atmosphere Plant - SWAP, Van Dam et al., 1997) for selected locations - Option 3: Option 1 plus an economic model to determine crop yield and area based on both water and non-water inputs both hydrology and crop growth, for example, Soil and Water Assessment Tool (SWAT) (Neitcsh, 2005), a semi-distributed watershed model that has been used worldwide.
+Actually, the semi-distributed hydrologic model being developed under NBI-DSS Work Package 1 has similar functions as SWAT in hydrology.
+It is possible that the DSS basin-scale hydrologic model is integrated with the crop growth functions, as presented in SWAT.
+However, this can be taken as a future plan only and the current time framework and funding availability of the RATP project may not support the development.

 Option 1 is basically the crop module proposed in the NBI-DSS development plan with data (e.g. crop ET) support from other programs.

 Option 2 needs a detailed field-scale hydrologic-agronomic model such as SWAP.
-It is feasible to implement such a model in some selected locations but not to implement the model everywhere in the basin.
-Option 3 will need an agricultural production model, which may not exist for the Nile Basin but developing such a model is feasible within the time and fund availability of the RATP project.
+It is feasible to implement such a model in some selected locations but not to implement it everywhere in the basin.
+Option 2 can also consider a watershed model that simulates